Acorn

 - Tool calling - Define tools with

-@tooldecorator, schemas auto-generated from type hints - Agentic loops - Multi-step ReAct loops with configurable step limits
+async defand execute concurrently when called together - Agentic loops - Multi-step ReAct loops with configurable step limits

 - Branching - Spawn sub-agents that inherit context and return structured results